cabird/AI_where_it_matters/manually_coded_reports/report-data_quality_risk_security_compliance.md

-# Report of Qualitative Analysis for Security Compliance (Category: Quality Risk)
+# Qualitative Analysis for Security & Compliance
+# Category: Quality & Risk Management

-This document is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Security Compliance (within the Quality Risk category).
+This document is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Security & Compliance (Quality & Risk Management).
 The analysis preserves the research team's thematic structure and codes, integrates representative participant quotes, and draws practical implications for AI tool design.
 I synthesized the coded descriptions and quotes to highlight developers' desired AI capabilities, explicit limits, cross-cutting tensions, outliers, and concrete design guardrails.

 ---